What Is A Subwoofer And Why Do You Need One?

 Honestly, you can place your subwoofer anywhere.
 But since all rooms are constructed differently, the results are going to vary.
 If you’re serious about getting optimal bass performance from your subwoofer, there may be some trial and error involved.

 We get it.
 Not everyone has a dedicated home theater or listening room with the flexibility to place your subwoofer anywhere.
 Most likely, your system is located in your living room, which means décor, furniture, and other things are competing for floor space.
 You might have to rearrange some stuff, but it’s worth it to find the “sweet spot.”
-A wireless subwoofer like the RW-100SW can make the process much smoother.

 Along with placement, acoustic treatment is another factor to consider if you want to get the most out of a subwoofer.
 You can have the best subwoofer on the planet, but when it’s in an acoustically poor room, expect subpar bass performance.
 Acoustic panels, diffusers, and bass traps are all excellent ways to improve your room’s acoustics.
 Plus, many modern A/V receivers come equipped with room correction technology such as Audyssey and AccuEQ.
 It calibrates each speaker to create a more harmonious home theater experience.